 IV.
 E/R PDF

-Labs will start on the week 18th of Sept.
+Labs will start in the week 17th-21st of Sept.

 Any student who misses an examination (or lab) without a valid medical reason and documentation will receive zero for that examination/lab.
 Those with medical documentation will either be given a makeup exam/tutorial or will have the weight of the examination added to the final exam.

-Midterm: 19th of October (Database Design Modelling) and 24th of October (Applications: rest of the material, SQL etc.) BRING YOUR LAPTOP TO BOTH!
+Midterm: TBA of October (Database Design Modelling) and TBA of October (Applications: rest of the material, SQL etc.) BRING YOUR LAPTOP TO BOTH!

-Submit report for Project part I by 30th of October (by midnight).
+Submit report for Project part I by TBA October (by midnight).

-Submit report for Project part II by 8th of Dec (Friday) by midnight.
+Submit report for Project part II by TBA of Dec (by midnight).